-• The experimental sequence consists of the first DPA cleaning, a first pulse, and a second pulse, followed by a second DPA cleaning, a third pulse, and a fourth pulse.
+- The experimental sequence consists of a cleaning step, the first pulse, and the second pulse.
 This sequence is repeated until the total number of cycles is reached or the experiment is interrupted by the user.
-There is no data acquisition during the cleaning steps; if the cleaning time is zero, the cleaning step will be ignored.
-Data are sampled for first and second pulses and the difference is reported.
+There is no data acquisition during the cleaning step; if the cleaning time is zero, this step will be ignored.
+Data are sampled for first and second pulses and the difference is reported. - Data sampling occurs during the second half-period of pulses 1 and 2.
+The longer the pulse width, the

-- Data sampling occurs during the second half-period of pulses 1 and 2.
-The longer the pulse width, the longer the sample interval will be, resulting in better signal averaging and less noise. - During an experiment, whenever the data exceed the maximum allowed points, the data storage interval will be doubled automatically.
+- longer the sample interval will be, resulting in better signal averaging and less noise. - During an experiment, whenever the data exceed the maximum allowed points, the data storage interval will be doubled automatically.
 Therefore, data points will not overflow for an unexpectedly long experiment. - When only 1 current scale is displayed during a run, the data will be automatically scaled to fit.
 When 2 current scales are displayed during a run, they will be 1/100 and 1/10 of full scale.
-When 3 current scales are displayed, they will be 1/100, 1/10, and 1/1 of full scale. - To specify options to display data for the first or second DPA or both, use the Graph Option command under the Graphics menu.
+When 3 current scales are displayed, they will be 1/100, 1/10, and 1/1 of full scale. - When electrode 2-8 is set to Step, its potential will be the same as the primary electrode; it is not independent.